-Their distillery backs out onto The Devils Wilderness in the Blue Mountains National Park, and now the gin produced there has seen Nick and Ally Ayers awarded a prestigious international gold medal.
+Their distillery backs out onto The Devils Wilderness in the Blue Mountains National Park, and now the gin produced there has seen Nick and Ally Ayres awarded a prestigious international gold medal.

 Karu Distillery at Grose Valley picked up the much-coveted award for the world's best contemporary gin at the International Wines & Spirits Awards in London.

 The duo - who are no strangers to accepting awards - said the accolade truly puts Karu, and their Lightning Gin, on the map.